🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-brasàre : to braise
+brasare : to braise

 bra||re : (accento grave)

-Indicative mood (Indicativo) of the verb brasàre
+indicativo brasare.
+Indicative mood of the verb brasare

 Tempo semplice